Interface

 <<What's the problem>> me trying to grab the catalogue from him. <<I mean, if it feels good, what's the problem?>>

 I felt like interfacing him with my fist.
 I couldn't handle it any more.
-Taking an extended lunch, I thought about going back to the Institute and drowning my sorrows in a six-person orgy on some deserted island.
+Taking an extended lunch, I contemplated returning to the Institute and drowning my sorrows in an orgy with selected supermodels on some deserted island.
 I went home instead.
-Entering my password at the front door of my dreary tower I saw a woman in a black shawl studying my intercom panel.
+Keying my password at the lobby of my dreary tower I noticed a woman in a black shawl studying my intercom panel intently.